 Something to keep in mind when working with perennials is that they don’t reach their full height until their second or third year, and some take longer.
 Check your plant tag for the height and width of your plant.

 When designing a flower bed, arrange the same kind of plant in odd number groupings, or a mass of a single flower type.
 For instance, planting a group of 3 or 5 pink tall garden phlox all together makes a striking statement in a late summer garden.
 Continue that idea with different types of plants throughout the rest of your flower bed.
 Doing this will provide the best visual interest for your flower bed and won’t make it look too jumbled.

 Need a Reminder of this Post for Later Reference?

 Just pin to one of your gardening boards on Pinterest.

 There are more pins to share at the bottom of the post.

-Try to spread your plants out according to bloom time.
+Try to spread your plants out according to bloom times.
 This is probably the most challenging part of flower garden design.
-To help you with this, I have spent several hours putting together (and updating) a list of over 60 Perennials, which includes sun requirements, hardiness zones along with some helpful notes.
-Pick up your copy of Designing with Perennials for Continuous Color List in the Gardening Resources Library today.
+To help you with this, I have spent several hours putting together (and updating) a list of over 60 Perennials, which includes sun requirements, and hardiness zones along with some helpful notes.
+You can get a copy of Designing with Perennials for Continuous Color List in the Gardening Resources Library.

-Definitely add annuals to your design to fill in gaps when you don’t have many perennials blooming and to maintain constant color throughout the season.
+- Add annual plants and flowers to your design to fill in gaps when you don’t have many perennials blooming and to maintain constant color throughout the growing season.

 Adding Character to Your Flower Garden Design